West Fargo Public Schools is a strong advocate for instruction in the Arts, offering students a wide variety of opportunities in all grades.

 Sixth graders are required to participate in a music elective course, with options to select general music, choir, orchestra, or band.
 Students participate in music classes every other day throughout the year, and engage in public performances to demonstrate their skills.

 Elective music courses are offered throughout middle school and at the high school level for choir, band, and orchestra, as well as high school guitar and other specialized groups that meet before or after school.
-Curriculum for all music courses provides an avenue to music literacy by teaching students to select music that can be developed through evaluation and analysis.
+Curriculum for all music courses provides an avenue to music literacy by teaching students how to select music and develop works for performance through collaboration and reflection.
 Students are given the opportunities to show an understanding of musical works, as well as improvise and compose their own pieces.

 West Fargo Public Schools' art curriculum is aligned to the National Core Arts Standards with a focus on creating, presenting, responding, and connecting.
 The art courses follow the Visual Arts discipline.